|

 Patriarch McBride’s are

 required to account for King Onedages' land of desolation.
-The Illinois
+The Illinois land

 Remember, the Jaredite land of Desolation, north of Bountiful, was near the "west sea", and other